-Wondering if having braces hurts?
-Our Toronto dentists tell you how to avoid pain during and after having braces.
+Wondering whether having braces hurts?
+Our dentists in Toronto share how you can avoid pain during and after having braces.

 Braces as a Cosmetic Dental Treatment

-Orthodontic treatment (using braces or clear aligners) is serious dental treatment that involves a significant investment of time and effort.
-Orthodontic treatment is necessary to correct a number of oral health disorders and conditions, including tooth and jaw misalignments.
+If you opt for orthodontic treatment using braces or clear aligners, you are undergoing serious dental treatment that involves a significant investment of time and effort.
+Orthodontic treatment is often needed to correct a range of oral health conditions and disorders, including tooth and jaw misaligments.

-However, treatment with braces can also have significant cosmetic benefits; specifically, a straighter, more symmetrical smile.
-Many people use braces to correct minor misalignments that don't cause them any discomfort or inconvenience, but which do make them feel a little self-conscious.
+However, there are also cosmetic reasons someone may choose treatment with braces: specifically, a straighter, more symmetrical smile.
+Many people use braces to correct minor misalignments that may not cause any discomfort or inconvenience, but which do make them feel somewhat self-conscious.

-If you are considering straightening your teeth for primarily cosmetic purposes, you may be wondering if the treatment is painful, and whether the pain is worth it.
+Are you considering straightening your teeth for primarily cosmetic purposes?
+You might be wondering if the treatment is painful, and whether the pain is worth it.

 Does having braces hurt?

-One of the most common questions we get from patients who are anxious about getting braces is, 'Do braces hurt?
+One of the most common questions people who are anxious about getting braces ask is, 'Do braces hurt?